MikroTik Solutions

 If you’re lucky enough to have a symmetric Internet link, you might not need this.

-side alone because in typical cases, we can only control what we send to remote TCP/IP stacks, not what they do in turn.
+This is another reason I chose to split the queue into Rx/Tx halves.
+Other than the basic flow-control mechanisms built into TCP, we can only control our sending rate, not that of remote TCP/IP stacks, which we perceive as receiving rate.
 There are exceptions to this, as with a site-to-site WireGuard tunnel where the queue is applied to the decrypted end of the tunnel,1 but even in that case ACK filtering has its most useful effect on the narrow side of an asymmetric pipe.
 Consequently, the best strategy is to do this ACK filtering on each peer’s Tx side alone, improving the remote site’s Rx queuing from afar.

 Round-Trip Time

 CDNs changed this.
-Even if you live outside the US and are regularly making heavy use of Silicon Valley services, there’s a good chance that your clients are actually connecting to a CDN datacenter somewhere on your continent.
-If you live in the US, the chance of your traffic going off-shore is increasingly small as services consolidate into CDNs and top-tier hosting providers.
+Even if you live outside the US but are regularly making heavy use of the major Internet services headquartered along our west coast, from California up through Washington state, there’s a good chance that your clients are actually connecting to a CDN datacenter somewhere on your own continent.
+Likewise, those living in the US have a decreasing likelihood of traffic going off-shore even with “foreign” services as they consolidate into CDNs and top-tier hosting providers.

 Best-Effort Diffserv